-"You're late."
+Proctor Captain Ritterspach looked out at him suspiciously from his narrow little eyes.
+"You're late." pressurized dome was locked and he had to knock loudly before the lock rattled and it opened.
 "Shut up, Hem, and just open the door."
 He had very little respect for the Proctor Captain, who bullied those beneath him in rank, toadied to those above.
 The meeting was just as demoralized as he had expected.
 Chun Taekeng, as Senior Elder, had the chair, and his constant hammering and screaming when he was ignored did nothing to help quiet things.
 There was cross talk and bitter denunciation, but nothing positive was being proposed.
 They were repeating the same words they had been using for over a month, getting no place.
 The time had come.

-Jan walked forward, holding up his hand for atten-tion, but was ignored by Chun.
+Jan walked forward, holding up his hand for attention, but was ignored by Chun.
 He walked closer still until he stood before the small man, looming over him.
-Chun waved him away angrily and tried to peer ar6und him, but Jan did not move.
+Chun waved him away angrily and tried to peer around him, but Jan did not move.
 "Get out of here, back to your seat, that is an order."
 "I am going to speak.
 Shut them up.

-The voices. were dying down, suddenly aware of him.
+The voices, were dying down, suddenly aware of him.
 Chun hammered loudly with the gavel, and this time there was silence.

-"The Maintenance Captain will speak~' he called out, then threw the gavel down with disgust.
-Jan turned to face them am going to tell you some facts, facts you cannot argue with.
-First-the ships are late.
+"The Maintenance Captain will speak--" he called out, then threw the gavel down with disgust.
+Jan turned to face them.
+"I am going to tell you some facts, facts you cannot argue with.
+First -- the ships are late.
 Six weeks late.
 In all the years the ships have been coming, they have never been this late.
-Only once in all that time have they been more than four days late.
-The ships are late and we have used up all our time waiting.
-If we stay we burn.
-In the morning we must stop work and begin preparations for the trip."

-"The last corn in the fields someone shouted.

-"Will be burned up.
-We leave it.
-We are late already.
-I ask our Trainmaster Ivan Semenov if this is not true."

-"What about the corn in the silos?" a voice called out, but Jan ignored that question for the moment.
-One step at a time.

 "Well, Semenov?"
 With reluctance the gray head nodded solemnly.
 "Yes, we must leave.
 We must leave to keep to our schedule."
 "There it is.
 The ships are late, and if we wait any longer we will die waiting.
 We must begin the trip south, and hope they will be waiting for us when we get to Southland.
 It is all we can do.
-We must leave at once, and we must take the corn with us.
+We must leave at once, and we must take the corn with us."
 There was stunned silence.
 Someone laughed briefly, then shut up.
-This was a new idea, and they were only confused by new ideas.
+This was a new idea, and they were only confused by new ideas. and they were only confused by new ideas.